Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 1. Use the included urine sample cup to collect your first morning’s urine (this is the best time to test).

-2. Dip your Inito test strip into the urine sample for 15 seconds.
+2. Dip your Inito Fertility Strip into the urine sample for 15 seconds.

-3. Remove the cover from the opposite end of the Inito test strip and slide it over the urine sample side of the test strip.
+3. Remove the cover from the opposite end of the Inito Fertility Strip and slide it over the urine sample side of the strip.

-The app will walk you through these steps each time you test if you need the reminder!
+The app is available for iOS and Android, and will walk you through these steps each time you test if you need the reminder!

 All hormone levels are shown as numerical values, rather than just general thresholds such as “low fertility” or “high fertility”.
 All of your results will also be found in your Inito app.
 Let’s talk more about the app!